DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/confirmation-dialog.md

 # ConfirmationDialog Plugin Reference

-A plugin that renders the dialog that allows users to confirm or cancel delete and cancel appointment actions.
+A plugin that renders the dialog that allows users to confirm or to discard delete and cancel appointment actions.

 ## Import